Sheaf realization of Bridgeland's Hall algebra of Dynkin type: Preliminaries

 Let $X$ be a $k$-variety with a $\bbF_q$-structure, and $G$ be a connected algebraic group with a $\bbF_q$-structure acting on $X$.
-We denote by $\cD^b(X)$ the bounded derived category of constructible $\overline{\bbQ}_l$-sheaves on $X$ and $\cD^{b,ss}(X)$ the subcategory of semisimple complexes.
-Similarly, we denote by $\cD_{G}^b(X),\cD_{G}^{b,ss}(X)$ the $G$-equivariant bounded derived category and the subcategory of semisimple complexes respectively, and denote by $\cD_{G,m}^b(X),\cD_{G,m}^{b,ss}(X)$ the subcategories of mixed Weil complexes and of mixed semisimple complexes respectively.
+We denote by \begin{itemize} \item $\cD^b(X)$ the bounded derived category of constructible sheaves on $X$; \item $\cD^{b,ss}(X)$ the subcategory of $\cD^b(X)$ consisting of semisimple complexes; \item $\cD_{G}^b(X)$ the $G$-equivariant bounded derived category of constructible sheaves on $X$; \item $\cD_{G}^{b,ss}(X)$ the subcategory of $\cD_{G}^b(X)$ consisting of semisimple complexes; \item $\cD_{G,m}^b(X)$ the subcategory of $\cD_{G}^b(X)$ consisting of mixed Weil complexes; \item $\cD_{G,m}^{b,ss}(X)$ the subcategory of $\cD_{G}^b(X)$ consisting of mixed semisimple Weil complexes. \end{itemize}